A Coruña: Education and culture

-There are 38 pre-school centres, 47 primary schools, 29 vocational schools and 33 secondary schools.
+There are 38 pre-school centres, 47 primary schools, 29 vocational schools and 33 secondary schools in the city.

 Higher education is represented by the University of A Coruña, a public university established in 1989, the UNED branch, and CESUGA, a private university centre in alliance with University College Dublin, which offers Bachelor of Commerce and Bachelor of Architecture Irish degrees.
 Escuela de Negocios NCG offers MBA and other master's degrees in business.

 There are seven municipal libraries, one library that belongs to the provincial government and one public library, administered by the Xunta.
 The Archive of the Kingdom of Galicia (Arquivo do Reino de Galicia in Galician) is located in the Old Town.

 There is an Escola Oficial de Idiomas (Spanish language school) centre, which offers classes in English, French, Galician, Italian, German, Portuguese, Arabic, Russian, Chinese, Japanese and Spanish as a foreign language.

-Music studies are well represented by a Music school.
+Music studies are well represented by the Escola Municipal de Música, a Music school.
 A Coruña is also the base for the Orquesta Sinfónica de Galicia.

 The city is home to two main theatres, Teatro Colón and Teatro Rosalía, with regular performances, music concerts and other representations.
 A multipurpose centre, the Coliseum, hosts a variety of concerts and cultural and sporting events.
-International artists like David Copperfield, Maná, Mark Knopfler, Shakira, Gloria Estefan, Iron Maiden, Deep Purple and Judas Priest among others have performed there.
-In summer it also serves as a bullring, and in winter as an ice rink.
+International artists such as David Copperfield, Maná, Mark Knopfler, Shakira, Gloria Estefan, Iron Maiden, Deep Purple and Judas Priest and others have performed there.
+In summer it can be converted to serve as a bullring, and in winter as an ice rink.

+The bullring of La Coruña was a bullfighting venue inaugurated on 2 July 1885.
+The last bullfight held there was on 7 October 1967.
+After twenty-five years without a bullfighting venue, a multipurpose facility was inaugurated in 1991 at the Coliseum, which houses, among other spaces, the city's first covered bullring.

 A Coruña has several museums, such as the Castle of San Antón Archaeological Museum, its Fine Arts Museum, the Military Museum and the network of scientific museums (Casa das Ciencias, which includes a planetarium, DOMUS, made by Arata Isozaki and Aquarium Finisterrae).
 In 2012, the [National Museum of Science and Technology (MUNCYT) opened a branch in the city.

 The city's principal festival is the María Pita Festival, which lasts from the end of July to mid-September.
-The festival includes Noroeste Pop Rock (free concerts at Riazor beach), free concerts in venues all over the city, the medieval fair in the Old Town, the International Folklore Festival, a book fair, Festival Viñetas desde o Atlántico, a comic fair and, for the first time in 2011, a recreation of the famous German Oktoberfest.
-Another very popular festival is St. John's Day, which is celebrated on 23 June with bonfires under the night sky on beaches and neighbourhoods all over the city.
+The festival includes Noroeste (free concerts at various plazas throughout the city), the medieval fair Feira das Marabillas in the Old Town, the International Folklore Festival, a book fair, Festival Viñetas desde o Atlántico, a comic fair, Virxe do Rosario's day and, starting in 2011, a recreation of the famous German Oktoberfest.
+Another very popular festival with pagan roots is St. John's Day, which is celebrated on the summer solstice 23 June with bonfires under the night sky on beaches and neighbourhoods all over the city.
 More than 150,000 people go out from afternoon to early morning in order to frighten the evil spirits away by jumping over the bonfires.
-Apart from that, Virxe do Rosario's day is also celebrated, but to such an extent as the festivities previously mentioned.